The Incyte Ingenuity Awards in Vitiligo™

 • Identification of any organizational challenges in execution

-• Specific questions, unique to each application, based on information the judging panel members would like the applicant to clarify and/or expand upon
+• Specific questions, unique to each application, based on information the judging panel members would like the applicant to clarify or expand upon

 Have additional questions?